 When sampling data is not enough.
-For example, for analyzing algorithm complexity (when info about exact number of calls is more valuable than exact call time values).
+For example, for analyzing algorithm complexity (when info about number of calls is more valuable than call time values).

 Each line of code is measured, call time values are inaccurate due to huge profiler overhead.

 To lower the overhead, you can profile only particular methods using filters.

 For advanced use cases only.
 For example, when you already know what function causes issues and want to analyze each line of it.